isovector/certainty-by-construction/src/book/Chapter6-Modular-Arithmetic.lagda.md

 so it's in the right shape for `pxy`.
 Meanwhile, `def:lemma₂` applies the commutativity of addition across a pair of parentheses.

-Rather than go through the effort of proving these lemmas for ourselves, we can turn to the ring solver, and ask it to do the heavy lifting on our behalf.
-First, we must bring the ring solver into scope:

-and then we can get our two lemmas by invoking `def:solve` with the number of variables in the expression, and a syntactic representation of the problem we'd like solved:

 ```agda
   ≈-trans : Transitive _≈_
   ≈-trans {a} {b} {c} (≈-mod x y pxy) (≈-mod z w pzw) =